Studies

 Stanford University.

-The Stanford University football team is testing the Impact Intelligence System.
+The Stanford University football team is testing the Impact Detection System.

 Learn more >